stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 ### FREQ-3 - Edit Profile

-Users must be able to edit their profile to change important information about themselves, such as their legal name or location.
+Users must be able to edit their profile to change important information about themselves, such as their legal name, current occupation, or location.

 #### System Requirements